Short definition

 Frequently asked questions

 Not necessarily.
-SoV measures presence, not preference.
-A brand can have a high SoV because it is in crisis, because it launched a controversial campaign, or because it dominates conversation in a niche with no commercial volume.
-The relationship between SoV and sales exists in some categories, but it has to be validated, not assumed.
+Share of voice measures presence, not preference.
+A brand can post a high SoV because it's in crisis, because it ran a polarizing campaign, or because it owns a niche with no commercial volume.
+The link between SoV and sales is real in some categories, but it has to be validated, not assumed.

 As a percentage of the total competitive set, not as an absolute value.
-Reporting volume of mentions without the calculation base is not SoV: it is a count.
-SoV is always relative: if the competitive set or the period changes, the number changes.
+Reporting a volume of mentions without the calculation base isn't share of voice — it's a count.
+SoV is always relative: change the competitive set or the period and the number changes.

-Epical defines the competitive set, the period and the market together with the client, applies the regional models to filter linguistic noise and disambiguate mentions, and delivers the SoV alongside the associated reading: which topics drive it, which tone predominates, which actors push it.
-The number alone, without context, is not delivered as an output.
+Epical sets the competitive set, period and market with the client, then runs proprietary AI trained on regional Spanish variants and Brazilian Portuguese to filter linguistic noise and disambiguate mentions.
+We deliver SoV with the reading our senior analysts attach: which topics drive it, which tone dominates, which actors push it.
+The number alone, without context, is never the output.

-Is SoV the same as share of conversation?
+Is share of voice the same as share of conversation?

-In practice they are usually used as synonyms, although some schools distinguish them: SoV counts mentions, share of conversation counts interactions (likes, replies, shares).
-At Epical we prefer to always specify the definition used, because cross comparison with SoV from different providers is only valid if the formula matches.
+In practice they're often used as synonyms, though some schools separate them: SoV counts mentions, share of conversation counts interactions (likes, replies, shares).
+Epical always states the definition used, because comparing SoV across providers is only valid when the formula matches.

 How Epical operates it

-SoV only becomes a decision when context is added: who is talking, in what tone, which topic is driving it, against which competitive set it is measured.
-Epical delivers the number with the reading: why it went up or down, what is behind it, which competitive move explains it.
-The metric alone is vanity; with senior interpretation, it is a boardroom input.
+Share of voice becomes a decision only when context is added: who's talking, in what tone, which topic is driving it, against which competitive set it's measured.
+The platforms hand you a machine-translated number; Epical hands you the reading — why it moved, what's behind it, which competitive play explains it.
+Analyst-led, built on regional AI across 12 LATAM markets and the US Hispanic audience.
+The metric alone is vanity.
+With senior interpretation, it's a boardroom input.